 Buying a car in Germany can be daunting, especially if you need to become more familiar with the language, regulations, and procedures.
 However, with some preparation and research, you can have a pleasant car purchase experience and enjoy the benefits of driving in one of the most car-friendly countries in the world.
-In this guide, we will walk you through the fourteen steps to successfully buy a vehicle in Germany, whether new or used, from a dealer or a private seller.
-We will also provide you with a video that shows you the process in action and gives you some tips and tricks along the way.
+In this guide, we will walk you through the fourteen steps to successfully buy a vehicle in Germany, including knowing the benefits of a car with roadworthiness.
+We’ve got you covered.
+Whether new or used auto, from a dealer or a private seller.
+By providing a video that shows the step-by-step process in action and gives you some tips and tricks along the way.
+Only when you test-drive you will know the actual condition of a vehicle, so let’s find out why.

-Step 1: Buy A Car With Roadworthiness In Germany
+Step 1: Buying A Car With Roadworthiness In Germany

 To purchase a vehicle with roadworthiness in Germany addresses some of the concerns a buyer might have.
+With that alone, you have uncovered about 50 percent of the uncertainty you may have about the car’s condition.
 Meanwhile, here are the reasons and the benefits:

 The Reasons: